-By air – The nearest airport is Leh Airport, which is well connected with some major airports in India including New Delhi.
+By air – The nearest airport is Leh Airport, which is well connected with some major airports in India, including New Delhi.
 From the airport, taxis can be hired to reach the hotel in Leh and then make a day trip to the Magnetic Hill from Leh and back the next day after acclimatization to avoid acute mountain sickness.

 Joginder Nagar railway station is just 635 KM from Leh via Manali Leh Highway but is not a major one.